sveltejs/kit/documentation/docs/20-core-concepts/40-page-options.md

 Pages with [actions](/docs/form-actions) cannot be prerendered, because a server must be able to handle the action `POST` requests.

+### Prerender and ssr

+If you set the [ssr option](#ssr) to `false`, each request will result in the same empty HTML shell.
+Since this would result in unnecessary work, SvelteKit defaults to prerendering any pages it finds where `prerender` is not explicitly set to `false`.

 ### Route conflicts

 Because prerendering writes to the filesystem, it isn't possible to have two endpoints that would cause a directory and a file to have the same name.
 For example, `src/routes/foo/+server.js` and `src/routes/foo/bar/+server.js` would try to create `foo` and `foo/bar`, which is impossible.